-$$P(i \mid i \in M) = P(V_i(A) - V_i(A) > \varepsilon_i - \varepsilon_i)$$
+$$P(i \mid i \in M) = \frac{\exp(V_i)}{\sum{j=M} \exp(V_j)}$$ where M is all choice sets considered in the study.

-$$P(i \mid i \in M) = \frac{\exp(V_i)}{\sum{j=M} \exp(V_j)}$$ where V_0 indicates the utility acquired from the current condition of a fishing trip and V_1 is the utility from the new scenario with altered levels of attributes (Hanemann, 1984).
+Once the model has been estimated, willingness-to-pay values (WTP) can be used to evaluate the effectiveness of the proposals on the basis of diverse changes in attributes that reflect propose policies.
+WTP can be measured using where V_0 indicates the utility acquired from the current condition of a fishing trip and V_1 is the utility from the new scenario with altered levels of attributes (Hanemann, 1984).
 Because the coefficient of trip cost is equivalent to the marginal utility of income (Kaoru, 1995), the coefficient of trip cost in this study was used as an alternative.
-In addition, marginal values between a coefficient of a non-marketed attribute (β_i) and the coefficient of trip cost can be calculated with $\frac{\beta_i}{\beta{trip \cos t}}$, leading to marginal willingness-to-pay or implicit prices for an increase in a non-marketed attribute (Bennett &
+In addition, marginal values between a coefficient of a non-marketed attribute (β_i) and the coefficient of trip cost can be calculated with $\frac{\beta_i}{\beta{trip \cos t}}$, leading to marginal willingnessto-pay or implicit prices for an increase in a non-marketed attribute (Bennett & Adamowicz, 2001; Hanley et al., 2001).
+A comparison of the implicit prices of attributes is important in that there are further policy implications by examining different composition of alternative resource allocations (Bennett & Adamowicz, 2001).